-This lesson and plan is provided as a resource for teachers, but it is fully adaptable.
+This is provided as a resource for teachers, but it is fully adaptable.
+The only section that is needed to count as participating in the CMFW global pledging week is the pledge section.

 A. OPENING: BASIC AWARENESS AND UNDERSTANDING OF CHILD MARRIAGE (10 minutes)